gothmommysim/fortnite-roulette-app/README.md

 **Deployed and ready to use at:** https://gothmommysim.github.io/fortnite-roulette-app/

 ## Usage
 Visit the deployed link and click the dice to roll for a new theme.
 Use the generated theme as inspiration for your next Fortnite outfit or match with friends!

+## Changelog

+### Version 2.0 (Database Integration and UI Update)
+- Added SQL database integration for theme storage and retrieval
+- Set up a Node.js server on Render.com for database queries
+- Added an NSFW filter to allow users to toggle NSFW themes on/off
+- "Add a theme" capability, including menu, which will be available once it's connected to the database
+- Updated animations and UI for a more polished look and feel
+- Made mobile more user-friendly
+- Added Cashapp for server donations

+### Version 1.0 (Initial Release)
+- Introduced the Fortnite Theme Randomizer
+- Users can visit the deployed link and click the dice to roll for a new theme.
+- Users can use the generated theme as inspiration for their next Fortnite outfit or match with friends.
+- Includes various NSFW themes

 ## Available Scripts